nonplayer/hammercrawl/hc_core_player.md

 If not, this section is pending until I get the lists converted from that code...

+## Step Xa: Determine Your Starting Funds and Buy Equipment

+Multiply your SOC score by its associated multiplier, and that's how much money you have to spend.
+Use the Equipment section of this book to purchase anything you can afford.

+### Royalty

+You read that right, Royalty is rich as fuck and starts with 1000 coins.
+Enjoy the comforts of a shitload of money, buy all the things you want, and see how long that works out for you down there in that awful, horrible, no-good dungeon...

+### Scum

+If you are lucky enough to roll into Scum as your social status, do not dismay, for you may have just lucked out.
+Enjoy three completely random rolls on the 'Smith's magic items tables.
+These are guaranteed to not survive your character's final death, and as such cannot be looted from your body.

-## Step X: Randomize Your Starting Equipment
+## Step Xb: Randomize Your Starting Equipment

+Instead of buying equipment, you can roll it.
 If you're using the character generator python tool, this is already handled for you!

 If not, this section is pending until I get the lists converted from that code...